n-cagliuso/f1-stats/favorite-team-poll.md

-Instruction: Add a | next to your favorite F1 team.
+Instruction: increment the votes talley next to your favorite F1 team.
 If your team is not yet listed, add it.

 | TEAMS		|		VOTES    |
 |---------|------------------------------------|